Tyson Fury And Deontay Wilder Press Conference Nearly Erupts Into Violence As The Two Boxers Up The Ante

 “Trust me, everything you say is gonna build up.
 You’re so nervous bro.
 You’re dealing with the killer.
 You’re dealing with the best man on the planet, you’re dealing with the one who will knock you out on point and I can’t wait.
 When I look over your body I’m not gonna have no mercy for you.”

 The Tyson Fury versus Deontay wilder bout has all the ingredients to be the world’s biggest fight.
 A true clash of the heavyweights.
 Both fighters are undefeated and both fighters are determined to remain that way.
-If it’s going to be anything it’s going to be epic.
+If it’s going to be anything, it’s going to be epic.